winsomehax/plugin.video.bitchute/README.md

 # plugin.video.bitchute

-## NOTE: This add-on is now targets KODI 19.
-There is a "KODI-LEIA" branch which, barring any changes by BitChute, should work for the moment.
+## NOTE: This add-on now targets KODI 19.
+## There is also a "KODI-LEIA" branch which, barring any changes by BitChute, should work for the moment.

 Welcome to my Bitchute addon for KODI